-I asked one of the most amazing food bloggers I know, Joy Wilson, if I could share a gluten free version of my favorite cookie from her new cookbook Homemade Decadence and she said yes!
-So, here it is…hang on to your apron strings and grab your sprinkles because these Vanilla Bean Confetti Cookies are amazing.
+I asked one of the most amazing food bloggers I know, Joy Wilson, if I could share a gluten free version of my favorite cookie from her new cookbook Homemade Decadence.
+And she said yes!
+So, here it is...hang on to your apron strings and grab your sprinkles.
+This Vanilla Bean Confetti Cookie Recipe is amazing.

 If you have been around for the first few recipes of this series then you know exactly what I am about to say.
 But just in case you are new to the 12 Days of Gluten Free Cookies craze, here are a few things you should know…

 - All of the recipes in this series are gluten free and vegetarian.
 Some are vegan, and some are dairy free too.
 If you have a dietary restriction, some of the recipes may just be a simple substitution away from fitting into your diet.
 So, please check the recipes before deciding that a cookie is not for you.
 If you have any questions, leave me a comment.
 I am here for you!!

 - I used King Arthur Flour – gluten free multi-purpose flour for all of the cookies in this series.
 Why?
 First, I am not affiliated with King Arthur Flour in any way.
 I simply wanted to make sure that all of the ingredients I used for these cookies were easy to find.
 Second, I know that custom blending flours can be intimidating.
 So for now, we are going to stick with something easy.
 I also love Vanilla Extract from King Arthur Baking Company.
 Their Vanilla Extract is great quality and is a pantry staple that you can use time and time again in recipes.